val7304/flashcards/readme.md

 - Full CRUD on Categories and Flashcards
 - Extensible REST API
-- Automatic data loading via `data.sql`
+- Automatic sample data loading (development profile only)
 - Unit and integration tests using Spring Boot, JUnit 5, Mockito

 ---